addtt/multi-object-datasets/README.md

 ![generated samples](./.readme_figs/generated.png)

-To generate a dataset with a different type of sprites:
+To generate a dataset with a new type of sprites:
-- create a file `multiobject/sprites/xyz.py` containing a function `generate_xyz()`, where "xyz" denotes the new type
+- create a file `multiobject/sprites/xyz.py` containing a function `generate_xyz()`, where "xyz" denotes the new sprite type
 - in `generate_dataset.py`, add a call to `generate_xyz()` to generate the correct sprites, and add `'xyz'` to the list of supported sprites

-For now the following has to be customized in `generate_dataset.py` directly:
+For now, the following has to be customized in `generate_dataset.py` directly:
 - probability distribution over number of objects
 - image size
 - sprite size